DevRitesh08/DevRitesh08/README.md

   </a>
 </p>

-- 🌱 I’m currently learning **Machine Learning and advanced PySpark**
+- 🌱 I’m currently learning **Machine Learning and advanced Statistics**
 - 💬 Always eager to connect and explore new opportunities in tech!
 - 📫 How to reach me: [riteshswamiofficial@gmail.com](mailto:riteshswamiofficial@gmail.com)